Grading systems by country

 This is a list of grading systems used by countries of the world, primarily within the fields of secondary education and university education, organized by continent with links to specifics in numerous entries.

 Africa

+Angola

+The grading system depends on the districts in Angola.
+However, this is the most common used grading system:

+All schools in Angola have 6 tiers and are given based on student's performance.

 Kenya

-The Kenyan grading system is dependent on the level of institution.
-The secondary school grading award system ranges from grade A to E with grade thresholds changing each year depending on the intensity of the exam.
+The grading system employed throughout Kenya differs based on the level of institution.
+The secondary school grading system ranges from grade A to E with grade thresholds changing each year depending on the intensity of the exam.
 Institutes and colleges award the results of examinations depending on the KNEC grading system in 4 classes (Distinction, Credit, Pass, Fail) with 7 grades of 1 to 7.
 The university grading system awards degrees in terms of class (First Class, Second Class - Upper Division, Second Class - Lower Division and Pass Class).

 A breakdown of the undergraduate degree grading system for Kenyan universities is:

 The grading system for Kenyan colleges is:

 The general base grading system used for the grading system in Kenyan secondary schools is: